maddigits/maddigits.github.com/about/index.md

 ___

 ## Additional Information
-* Experience using CVS’s (GIT and SVN, also GitHub and Google Code).
+* CVSs: GIT and SVN, also GitHub and Google Code.
-* Knowledge in Linux / Unix.
+* SOs: Linux/Unix, Windows.
+* Shell: BASH, ZSH.
-* Knowledge in configuration management with Apache Maven.
+* Configuration management with Apache Maven.
-* Knowledge in EJB, JSF2 and PrimeFaces, JEE6 as well, with JBoss AS and Glassfish.
+* EJB, JSF2 and PrimeFaces, JEE6 as well, with JBoss AS and Glassfish.
-* Knowledge about Javascript, jQuery, CSS, and other web "tools".
+* Javascript, jQuery, CSS, and other web "tools".
-* High skills in Google Guava, Guice and Google Web Toolkit.
+* Google Guava, Guice and Google Web Toolkit.
-* Basic skills in Python, Ruby and Ruby on Rails.
+* Ruby, Ruby on Rails, CoffeeScript and SASS/LESS.
+* Python.

 </div>